pdhung3012/SoftwareStoryPointsPrediction/README.md

 **RQ5.
 Vectorization: What text vectorization techniques are most suitable?**

-- You can see the results after running RQ1 and RQ2' evaluations.
+- You can see the results after running evaluations of RQ1 and RQ2.

 **RQ6.
 Are deep learning models suitable for software effort estimation?**